I didn’t attend this wedding. In fact, until years later, I didn’t even know Delma existed. And she had lived right across the street from me!

 Quickly, we became the best of friends.
 We spent a lot of time together that summer, often just sitting on her porch swing talking and laughing.
 I shared my Martin Mull and Jackson Browne records with her and she tried unsuccessfully to turn me on to Uriah Heep.
 (Ugh!)

-She worked at a Catholic orphanage on the other side of town, and I was working at Commercial Aluminum Cookware (now Calphalon) when it was located in the heart of downtown Toledo.
-We each were making our ways in the world while still living under our respective parents' roofs.
+She worked at St. Anthony Villa, a Catholic orphanage on the other side of town, and I was working at Commercial Aluminum Cookware (now Calphalon) when it was located in the heart of downtown Toledo.
+We each were making our ways in the world while still living under our respective parents’ roofs.

 She soon found out she wasn’t pregnant, and we went about business as usual on the friendship front.
 Unfortunately (for me), her relationship seemed to be developing.
 It was especially disconcerting since I often sat on my porch playing guitar, whence I could see when Steve or Dave or Thomas — or whatever the hell his name was* — came ‘round to pick her up.
 What further made things difficult for me were the stories she told about him… stories that painted the picture of a not-so-very-wonderful guy.
 It was killing me.

 It was a nice night.
 We had fun.
 We went home.
 We kissed on her steps.
+I trembled.

-I don't know why, but we never went out again.
+I don’t know why, but we never went out again.
 I suppose that she sensed my inexperience.
-It might have been the third time in my life I'd kissed a girl, so no doubt there was no comparison between what transpired for her that night and, well, what gets one pregnant.
+It might have been the third time in my life I’d kissed a girl, so no doubt there was no comparison between what transpired for her that night and, well, what almost gets one pregnant.

 Still, I remained in pursuit, while at the same time being able to read the writing on the wall.

-At the time, Commercial Aluminum Cookware shared a building with a few other businesses, one of them being National Super Service, a manufacturer of industrial vacuum cleaners.
-At some point, I'd heard that they were hiring and I suggested to Olga that she apply.
-She hadn't been too happy at the orphanage and, I thought, wouldn't it be great to work in the same building!
+At the time, Commercial Aluminum Cookware shared a building with a few other businesses, one of which was National Super Service, a manufacturer of industrial vacuum cleaners.
+At some point, I’d heard that they were hiring and I suggested to Olga that she apply.
+She hadn’t been too happy at the orphanage and, I thought, wouldn’t it be great to work in the same building!
 She applied and was hired.
 And much to my chagrin, our relationship — whatever it was — began its decline (read: came to a screeching halt).

-I still have a piece of fabric that she gave me.
-It's the only tactile reminder I have of her.
-A picture she had given to me wore out years ago from being in my wallet.
-Just as I am able to hear her voice, I am still able to see that picture of her beautifully big-toothed smiling face.
+A candid picture of herself that she had given to me wore out years ago from being in my wallet.
+Just as I am able to hear her voice still, I am still able to see that picture of her beautifully big-toothed smiling face.
 It is a face and a picture that I have forever tied to Jackson Browne's "Fountain Of Sorrow"... from his all-too-hitting-close-to-home Late For The Sky record.

 A few years after she died, I had a dream in which she spoke to me.
 "Don't worry," she said, "everything is just fine."